 Ashford and Tenterden boast some of the finest windmills - you can even grind your own corn at Willesborough Windmill.

-Just seven miles away, there's more historic sustainable power on display at Woodchurch Windmill. this chalk-white Kentish smock mill sits proudly above the village, offering extensive marshland views.
-There's been a mill at Woodchurch since 1660; today you can clamber around inside and marvel at the careful renovation.
+There's more historic sustainable power on display at Woodchurch Windmill. this chalk-white Kentish smock mill sits proudly above the village, offering extensive marshland views.
 Woodchurch Windmill is open in the afternoons on summer Sundays (and Bank Holidays), plus Saturdays in July and August too.

 In delightful Stocks Windmill the village of Wittersham can claim Kent's tallest post mill - these are the earliest type of European mills.
 Built in 1781, its white weatherboarding perches on top of a tarred brick base.